Michael Field (author): Biographies

 Bradley and Cooper wrote a number of passionate love poems to each other, and their name, Michael Field, was their way of declaring their inseparable oneness.
 Friends referred to them as the Fields, the Michaels, or the Michael Fields while they themselves had a range of pet names for each other.
 They also were passionately devoted to their pets, particularly their dog, Whym Chow, for whom they wrote a book of elegiac poems entitled Whym Chow: Flame of Love.
 Their joint journal starts with an account of Bradley's passion for Alfred Gérente, an artist in stained glass and brother of Henri Gérente, who was of an English background but worked mostly in France.
 It goes on to document Michael Field as a figure amongst 'his' literary counterparts and their lives together.
 When Whym Chow died in 1906, the emotional pattern of the relationship was disturbed; both women became Roman Catholic converts in 1907.
 Their religious inclinations are reflected in their later works while their earlier writing was influenced by classical and Renaissance culture in its pagan aspects, particularly Sappho as understood by the late Victorians and perhaps Walter Savage Landor.

 Bradley found that she had breast cancer in June 1913 and told only her confessor, Vincent McNabb; she never told Cooper, who had been diagnosed with cancer in 1911.
-Cooper died 13 December 1913 at their home, The Paragon, Richmond.
-Bradley died 26 September 1914, having moved to a cottage near McNabb at Hawkesyard Priory, Rugeley.
+Cooper died on 13 December 1913 at their home, The Paragon, Richmond.
+Bradley died on 26 September 1914, having moved to a cottage near McNabb at Hawkesyard Priory, Rugeley.
 They are buried together in the cemetery of St Mary Magdalen Roman Catholic Church in Mortlake.
 Bradley left most of her property to Charles Ricketts with a bequest of letters to the poet Frederick Gurney Salter and jewels and manuscripts to the University of Cambridge.